AndreasSchachner/AndreasSchachner.github.io/2_publications.markdown

 2. "**Cambridge Lectures on The Standard Model**" in collaboration with Fernando Quevedo (Cambridge University)

     * Part III lectures on the Standard Model of particle physics held 2020 to 2022
-    * Publisher: under contract with Cambridge University Press for publication as book in early 2027
+    * Publisher: under contract with Cambridge University Press for publication in early 2027
     * e-Print: [2409.09211 [hep-th]](https://arxiv.org/abs/2409.09211)

     &nbsp;